pimlicolabs/erc20-paymaster/README.md

 If necessary, the contract owner can withdraw tokens using the withdrawToken function.
 To update the token price, call the updatePrice function.
 For more information, please refer to the comments within the contract source code.

+## SDK
+You can use permissionless.js to interact with an ERC20 Paymaster.
+Follow [this link](https://docs.pimlico.io/permissionless/tutorial/tutorial-3) to check out tutorial on how to submit user operation using with an ERC-20 Paymaster.

+Check out [these docs](https://docs.pimlico.io/permissionless/how-to/paymasters/use-custom-paymaster) if you're going to use a custom paymaster implementation.

 ## Development setup